praveek/launch.en/help/extension-reference/adobe-extensions/core-extension.md

 seo-description: Core Extension for Adobe Experience Platform Launch
 ---

-# Core Extension
+# Core extension

-The Core extension is the default extension released with Launch.
+The Core extension is the default extension released with [!DNL Launch].

 Use this reference for information about the options available when using this extension to build a rule.